Prebiotics are indigestible fibers that are the food sources for the trillions of beneficial bacteria and yeast living in the human gut.

 This means that your prebiotic inulin, fructo-oligosaccharides, and all other oligosaccharides in your diet will help to control blood sugar levels and prevent diabetes.

-Fiber helps manage weight gain by inducing a feeling of being full and curbing your appetite.
+Prebiotic fiber helps manage weight gain by inducing a feeling of being full and curbing your appetite.
 Fiber takes longer to chew, which increases saliva and gastric acid, causing the stomach to distend and triggering a feeling of fullness.

 Other fibers cause the stomach to empty more slowly, which may also create the sensation of being full.